Akil Baddoo Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff last season ranked 12th in the big leagues.
+- The Blue Jays pitching staff was 12th in the league last season with a collective 8.7 strikeouts per nine innings.

-- The Blue Jays had the 14th-ranked team ERA among all MLB pitching staffs (3.88).
+- The Blue Jays had a 3.88 team ERA that ranked 14th among all MLB pitching staffs.

-- Gausman (1-1) takes the mound for the Blue Jays to make his third start this season.
+- The Blue Jays will look to Bassitt (1-1) in his third start of the season.

-- The right-hander last pitched on Thursday against the Kansas City Royals, when he went six scoreless innings while giving up four hits.
+- The righty last appeared on Saturday against the Los Angeles Angels, when he went six innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.